brainskev/Capstone-project-01/README.md

 # COP 27 - UN Climate Change Conference
 This is my first capstone project for modlue 1.
-It is a workshop website buit for
+It is a conference website built for United nations Climate change.

 # Built With
    - HTML